How do the liberal arts prepare you for life after college?

 Kurt Keena, now pursuing a graduate degree in Speech-Language Pathology at Montclair State University – ’13 Linguistics and Spanish double major

-Sal M. Anderton, private practice attorney and loca township elected official – ’95 Political Science and Philosophy double major
+Sal M. Anderton, private practice attorney and local township elected official – '95 Political Science and Philosophy double major

-Jennifer Ocampo, now serving in the Peace Corps – ’13 Sociology major
+Jennifer Ocampo, serving in the Peace Corps in Jamaica through 2016 – ’13 Sociology major